 This story will be continuously updated.

-More than 2,000 people in the Dallas-Fort Worth area have tested positive for the novel coronavirus, and health officials have reported at least 43 deaths from COVID-19.
+More than 58,000 people across North Texas have tested positive for the novel coronavirus, and health officials have reported at least 850 deaths from COVID-19 across North Texas.

 The first local case was announced on March 9 in Collin County.

 For a daily roundup of the biggest coronavirus news from around North Texas and beyond, sign up for the WFAA COVID-19 email newsletter.

 Below is a list of cases, which will be continuously updated as new information is provided by officials.

 Number of cases: 25,840 positive cases among Dallas County residents; 395 deaths

 For the third day in a row, Dallas County has surpassed 1,000 cases of COVID-19.
 Sunday afternoon, county officials announced 1,062 new cases in a single day, one of the highest numbers since tracking began in March.

 "Please move from selfishness to sacrifice for the benefit of your neighbors and community health and wear a mask within six feet of people outside your home," Dallas County Judge Clay Jenkins tweeted.

 Number of cases: 16,180 positive cases; 254 deaths; 7,018 recoveries